4. Pre-Journey Checks

 Warning

-Loss of Vehicle Controls - Controls of vehicle may be hindered in situations where adjustments were not correctly re-secured.
+Loss of vehicle control - Controls of vehicle may be hindered in situations where adjustments were not correctly re-secured.
 Loss of control may lead to accidents and can cause serious damage to property or serious injury.

-- Be sure to securely fasten components the way they were found & Test brakes to check they are functional.
+- Be sure to securely fasten components the way they were found and test brakes to confirm that they are functional.

 - If you are unsure with adjusting systems please contact your employer or speak to a Minimal technical representative.